 The private inpatient rooms even offer space for parents to spend the night.

 The pavilion is staffed with CHOP at Virtua pediatricians and Virtua pediatric nurses, and it is equipped with the latest technology.
 Its family-focused design includes a separate pediatric emergency waiting area, a playroom for patients and siblings, and a Ronald McDonald family area.

 Hopefully, your child will never need to visit.
-But when parental instincts sound the alarm, CHOP at Virtua pediatricians are ready day and night at the Virtua Memorial Pediatric Pavilion.
+But when parental instincts sound the alarm, CHOP at Virtua pediatricians are ready day and night at the Virtua Mount Holly Pediatric Pavilion.